❤️ Now Free! Learn More

 • Don't disclose your home address until you've met in person (in a public place such as Starbucks).
 Even then, be cautious about such disclosure.

-Keep communication on VeggieConnection.com.
+Keep communication on-site on VeggieConnection.com.
 After all, it's 100% free!
-On-site e-mailing has many advantages in addiiton to being safer:

-• VeggieConnection.com on-site e-mails are 100% reliably delivered.
-Internet e-mails are subject to false-positive spam blocking, failed delivery, and e-mail loss.
+2. VeggieConnection.com on-site e-mails are 100% reliably delivered and delivered instantly.
+Internet e-mails are subject to false-positive spam blocking, delayed delivery, failed delivery, and e-mail loss.

-• In the event that you wish to report a member, on-site e-mails provide us with evidence.
-We require evidence to take action.
-We cannot act on off-site e-mails (messages outside of VeggieConnection.com) because such correspondence is not verifiable.
+9. In the event that you wish to report a member, on-site e-mails provide us with evidence.
+We need evidence to take action.
+We cannot rely on off-site e-mails (messages outside of VeggieConnection.com) because such correspondence is not verifiable.

 Scammers often try to take their conversation off-site (e-mail / texting) to avoid being tracked.
 They know that the site cannot take action without verifiable evidence (on-site e-mails).
 Beware of members pressuring you to taking your conversation off-site!
 On-site communication is safer.